 Step 2.
 Hover over a color, and you can see the category and the amount of space it uses.

 Step 3.
-Hover your cursor over each category; you can know its type and size.
-Usually, the dark gray space represents System Data.
+Hovering over each category reveals its type and size, with dark gray spaces typically indicating System Data.

-To manage storage better, macOS offers a handy way to track space consumption and determine which documents take up the most space.
-The mysterious "Other", or System Data, appears in the Mac storage.
+macOS offers a feature to track storage space consumption and identify which documents are taking up the most space, helping to manage storage better.
+However, the "Other" or System Data category often appears in the Mac storage, which can be mysterious and unclear.

 The Mac System Data consists of several files as follows:

-Apple prefers to hide folders at risk from viruses and cyber-attacks.
-However, sometimes you need to access system data to complete control, modify settings, or clear out cache files.
+Apple's default preference is to conceal folders that could be vulnerable to viruses and cyber threats.
+However, in some cases, users may need to access system data to gain full control, modify settings, or clear out cache files.

 Step 1.
 Find Applications/Utilities, Open Terminal.